-S&P 500 & Sectors: ROIC Hits New Peak, but Can It Last?
-(Free, Abridged)
+S&P 500 & Sectors: ROIC Climbs Higher Again in 2Q22 (Free, Abridged)

-Trailing-twelve-month (TTM) return on invested capital (ROIC) spiked to a new high for the S&P 500 in 1Q22.
-All eleven S&P 500 sectors saw a year-over-year (YoY) improvement in ROIC as well.
-This improvement comes from higher net operating profit after-tax (NOPAT) margins and invested capital turns.
+Trailing-twelve-month (TTM) return on invested capital (ROIC) rose to a new high for the S&P 500 in 2Q22 for the sixth consecutive quarter.
+Eight of eleven S&P 500 sectors saw a year-over-year (YoY) improvement in ROIC as well.
+This improvement comes from increases in net operating profit after-tax (NOPAT) margins and invested capital turns.

-This report is an abridged and free version of S&P 500 & Sectors: ROIC Hits New Peak, but Can It Last?, one our quarterly series on fundamental market and sector trends, available to Pro and higher members.
+This report is an abridged and free version of S&P 500 & Sectors: ROIC Climbs Higher Again in 2Q22, one of our quarterly series on fundamental market and sector trends, available to Pro and higher members.

-The full version of this report analyzes the drivers of economic earnings [return on invested capital (ROIC), NOPAT margin, invested capital turns, and weighted average cost of capital (WACC)] for the S&P 500 and each of its sectors (last quarter's analysis is here).
+The full version of this report presents the drivers^{1,2} of economic earnings [ROIC, NOPAT margin, invested capital turns, and weighted average cost of capital (WACC)] for the S&P 500 and each of its sectors (last quarter's analysis is here).

-This report leverages our cutting-edge Robo-Analyst technology to deliver proven-superior fundamental research and support more cost-effective fulfillment of the fiduciary duty of care.
+This report leverages our cutting-edge Robo-Analyst technology to deliver proven-superior3 fundamental research and support more cost-effective fulfillment of the fiduciary duty of care.